 The majority of LL.M. students are eligible to participate in the LL.M.
 Academic Externship Program.
-Students in the Two-Year LL.M. program may participate during the second year of their program.
-International students may participate in the Externship Program during their spring semester.
+International students in the one-year LL.M. program may participate in the Externship Program during their spring semester.
+Students in the Two-Year LL.M. program may participate during the summer between their first and second years, or during the second year of their program.
 By virtue of the fact that they receive an internship as part of their scholarship, COST Scholars are not permitted to do an externship for credit.

 LL.M. students will receive two (2) credits that will be graded on a pass/fail basis, provided they meet all deadlines and complete program requirements.
 Although LL.M. students may participate in only one (1) “for-credit” externship during their LL.M. program, they are free to participate in as many non-credit internships as they can arrange and manage, assuming they have permission to work in the United States.

-The academic externships are unpaid and must be located in the DC metropolitan area.
+The academic externships must be unpaid and located in the DC metropolitan area.
 The student's direct supervisor must be an attorney.
 Students cannot be working, or have worked for, the organization if the students wish to receive academic credit.